+THAT

-THAT A. Trustees the two directors to the OPSB alternate delegates for the Ear voting and alternate delegates the period 7 July 2020 to 2 stern Regional Council me s for the OPSBA Annual Go etings, and the B. Trustees as the two alternate directors period 7 July 2020 to 7 July 20 to the OPSBA Board of Dir Michele Giro Executive Of ux ficer, Corporate Services Camille Williams-Taylo Director of Education a Secretary of the Board and
+- A. Trustees and be appointed as the two directors to the OPSBA Board of Directors, the voting and alternate delegates for the Eastern Regional Council meetings, and the voting and alternate delegates for the OPSBA Annual General meeting for the period 7 July 2020 to 7 July 2021; and - B. Trustees and be appointed as the two alternate directors to the OPSBA Board of Directors for the period 7 July 2020 to 7 July 2021.

+Michele Giroux Executive Officer, Corporate Services Camille Williams-Taylor Director of Education and Secretary of the Board

-Board Meeting Report No. 20-050 26 May 2020
+Board Meeting Report No. 20-050

+26 May 2020